kike-canaries/canairio_sensorlib/README.md

 ## Examples

-### PlatformIO
+### PlatformIO (recommended)

 #### Compiling and Installing

-Please install first [PlatformIO](http://platformio.org/) open source ecosystem for IoT development compatible with **Arduino** IDE and its command line tools (Windows, MacOs and Linux), then connect your compatible board to the USB and run the next command:
+We recommended PlatformIO because is more easy than Arduino IDE.
+For this, please install first [PlatformIO](http://platformio.org/) and its command line tools (Windows, MacOs and Linux), **pio** command, then connect your compatible board to the USB and run the next command:

 ```python
 pio run --target upload